A Brief History of Vietnamese Coffee

 Ca phe trung is translated to mean Vietnamese egg coffee.
 This drink is usually served in Hanoi cafés.
 It is created with egg yolk, condensed milk, and brewed coffee.
 The beverage’s texture and taste resemble eggnog and tiramisu.

-- Assemble the necessary ingredients.
-Brew a dozen ounces or so of strong coffee (espresso-style).
-This will produce a couple of servings.
+- Brew a dozen ounces or so of strong coffee (or 6 shots of espresso diluted to 12 oz).

 - Pour the condensed milk and egg yolk into a pitcher.